High-power rocketry: Recovery

 A typical altimeter-based deployment bay.

 In model rocketry, a parachute, streamer or other recovery device or method deploys at apogee, but high-power rockets may employ more complex recovery systems since altitudes can be much higher than their counterparts.
 In a high-power rocket, an altimeter or electronic timer may deploy a drogue parachute (which stabilizes the rocket in descent) or a controlled freefall (where the fore and aft sections are merely separated by a tether or umbilical cord, often made of tubular nylon).
 These recovery events can be brought about by small explosive charges (black powder or Pyrodex) or pressurized gasses (e.g., CO_{2}).
 At an altitude predetermined by the hobbyist, an altimeter deploys a main parachute that slows the rocket to a safe recovery speed.
 The most common varieties of altimeter use accelerometers, barometric sensors or a combination of both.
-There are a ton of things to consider when choosing what Parachutes to use for recovery.
-Making sure that they are rugged enough for multiple uses, reliable, and are high quality.
-Rocketman Parachutes are one of the most reliable parachutes for High Powered Rocketry.
-In addition, most high-power rockets are dual deploy, where a smaller chute deploys first, to then slow it down to a decent rate of 75-90fps.
-When the main chute deploys, the typical decent rate should be 15-20fps targeted.